RajGM/RajGM/README.md

 # RajGM

-## I'm, freshmen at University of London and my current skills-set includes:
+## I'm, sophomore at University of London and my current skills-set includes:
 - Full-Stack Web and Mobile developemet
 - IoT and electronics enginerring
 - 4 years of trading experience